Thai-Ths/CafeAgentX/README.md

 ## Overview

-**SupportFlowX** is a flexible, agentic orchestration framework designed to build scalable, multi-agent AI assistants.
+**SupportFlowX** is a flexible, agentic orchestration framework—built on LangGraph—designed to build scalable, multi-agent AI assistants.
 The core design enables easy integration, scaling, and replacement of domain-specific AI agents for any business scenario.
 By orchestrating tasks between specialized agents, SupportFlowX minimizes bottlenecks and maximizes both reliability and maintainability.